zwexler/Core-Impact-Measurement/Core Impact Measurement.md

 The portfolio is assigned an **Portfolio Alignment Score** according to the following formula:

-*Portfolio Alignment Score = Portfolio Revenue-to-Savings Score * 0.5 + Portfolio Impact KPI Score * 0.5*
+*Portfolio Alignment Score = Portfolio Business Model Correlation Score * 0.5 + Portfolio Impact KPI Score * 0.5*

 The portfolio is assigned an overall **Portfolio Impact Score** according to the following formula: